Learning from Human Directional Corrections: Introduction

-Compared to offline LfD, learning from corrections or feedback enables a human user to incrementally correct the robot's current motion, making it more accessible for the non-expert users who cannot provide optimal demonstrations in a one-time manner \cite{jain2013learning}.
-The key assumption for learning from corrections or feedback is that the corrected robot's motion is better than that before the correction.
-Under this assumption, \cite{jain2015learning} proposes a co-active learning method, in which a robot receives human's feedback to update its objective function.
-The human's feedback includes the passive selection of a top-ranked robot trajectory or the active physical interference for providing a preferred robot trajectory.
-By defining a learning regret, which quantifies the \emph{average} misalignment of the score values between the human's intended trajectory and robot's trajectory under the human's \emph{implicit} objective function, the authors show the convergence of the regret.
-But since the regret is an average indicator over the entire learning process, one still cannot explicitly tell if the learned objective function is actually converging towards the human's implicit one.
+Compared to one-time LfD, learning from corrections or feedback enables a user to \emph{incrementally} improve robot motion, making it more suitable for non-expert users who cannot provide optimal demonstrations in a one-time fashion \cite{jain2013learning}.
+The key assumption is that robot motion after correction achieves a higher reward (or a lower cost) than before correction.
+Under this assumption, \cite{jain2015learning} develops a co-active learning method to update the robot objective function using user feedback.
+The user feedback includes a human either selecting the top-ranked robot trajectory among all candidates or physically demonstrating a preferred trajectory to the robot.
+By defining a regret, which quantifies the average misalignment between the value of robot motion and that of the desired motion under the true objective function, \cite{jain2015learning} shows the convergence of the regret.
+But since regret only considers values of an objective function, it cannot directly tell and guarantee that the learned objective function itself is converging towards the true one.
+As we will show in Section \ref{experiment_compare}, the objective function can converge to a local solution instead of a true one.

-Very recently, the authors in \cite{bajcsy2017learning,zhang2019learning, losey2018including} approach learning from corrections from the perspective of a partially observable Markov decision process (POMDP), where human's corrections are viewed as the observations about the unknown objective function parameters.
-By approximating the observation model and applying maximum a posteriori estimation, they obtain a learning update that is similar to the co-active learning \cite{jain2015learning}.
-To handle the sparse corrections that a human user applies only at sparse time instances during the robot's motion, these methods apply the trajectory deformation technique \cite{dragan2015movement} to interpret each single-time-step correction through a human indented trajectory, i.e., a deformed robot trajectory.
-Although achieving promising results, choosing the hyper-parameters in the trajectory deformation is challenging, which can affect the learning performance \cite{zhang2019learning}.
-In addition, these methods have not provided any convergence guarantee of the learning process.
+Recently, \cite{bajcsy2017learning,zhang2019learning, losey2018including} handle learning from corrections through the perspective of the partially observable Markov decision process (POMDP).
+Here, human corrections are viewed as observations about the unknown objective function parameter.
+By approximating the observation model and applying the maximum a posteriori estimation, they obtain a learning formula similar to the co-active learning \cite{jain2015learning}.
+Along with this perspective, some variants have been recently developed to particularly account for the uncertainties of human corrections.
+For example, \cite{bobu2018learning} simultaneously estimates a rationality coefficient to characterize the rationality confidence of human corrections. \cite{losey2018including} fits the inverse reinforcement learning into a Kalman filter framework to quantitatively capture the uncertainty of the estimation.